dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 There is a gap in type parameter constraint checking because the `new()` constraint is satisfied by a type parameter with a `struct` constraint (see [satisfying constraints](https://github.com/dotnet/csharplang/blob/master/spec/types.md#satisfying-constraints)).

-As a result, the following will be allowed by the compiler but the `Activator.CreateInstance<InternalConstructor>()` call will fail at runtime.
+As a result, the following will be allowed by the compiler but `Activator.CreateInstance<InternalConstructor>()` will fail at runtime.
 The issue is not introduced by this proposal though - the issue exists with C# 9 if the struct type with inaccessible parameterless constructor is from metadata.
 ```csharp
 static T CreateNew<T>() where T : new() => new T();